project-alice-assistant/docs/docs/skill-development/getting-started-with-a-IDE.md

 `sudo systemctl restart ProjectAlice`

 - Sign in to GitHub.
-Go to [ProjectAlice](https://GitHub.com/project-alice-assistant/ProjectAlice) .
+Go to [ProjectAlice](https://GitHub.com/project-alice-assistant/ProjectAlice).
-In the top right of that page, click on "fork" to basically clone a copy of ProjectAlice to your own GitHub account.
+- In the top right of that page, click on "fork" to basically clone a copy of ProjectAlice to your own GitHub account.
 - Now create a folder on your Desktop somewhere.
 Let's say for now it's going to be Documents/GitHubProjectAlice for example.
 - Now open Pycharm
 - In the menu along the top of Pycharm click on "VCS" then "get from version control"

 <img src="/images/cloning.png" alt="Clone screen">

-- In the window that opens click on "GitHub" from the menu on the left.
-*You should see in the list that appears your ProjectAlice fork you just forked*.
+- In the window that opens click on "GitHub" from the menu on the left. *You should see in the list that appears your ProjectAlice fork you just forked*.
-- Click that and direct it to the "Documents/GitHubProjectAlice" folder you just created. make the path -> Documents/GitHubProjectAlice/ProjectAlice so that it clones into a folder called ProjectAlice.
+- Click that and direct it to the "Documents/GitHubProjectAlice" folder you just created.
+- Make the path -> Documents/GitHubProjectAlice/ProjectAlice so that it clones into a folder called ProjectAlice.
-- When Pycharm pops up a window choose "this window"
+- When Pycharm pops up a window choose "this window".

 Then once done click VCS again and then "get from version control" then "GitHub " again and select your :skill:.
 Make the path now go to Documents/GitHubProjectAlice/skills/ .... when asked by Pycharm choose "attach".

 Now you should have Pycharm displaying ProjectAlice and all her files and your :skill: showing up in the ProjectAlice/skills directory. (note this is all local files and nothing to do with your Pi for now)

 ### Option 2

 **Auto login to your pi and setup a sshfs connection to trick Pycharm**

 This below optional method will allow you to load your PI's ProjectAlice files directly into Pycharm.
 Therefore, allowing you to modify the files on your PI directly.
 However, this raises the chances of you breaking Alice so only recommended once you feel a little more comfortable with how things work.

 1. Follow these steps <https://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/> to set up auto login to your pi ( no need to keep typing password)
 2. Create a folder on your desktop computer in the home directory called something like "Development"